Mother: Tenzile Erdogan

 At a summit hosted by a women's group in Istanbul, Erdogan says that women and men are not equal "because their nature is different."

-It's not the first time the Turkish leader has made controversial comments about women: he has previously told Turkish university students that they shouldn't be "picky" when choosing a husband and has called on all Turkish women to have three children.
+It's not the first time the Turkish leader has made controversial comments about women: previously, he told Turkish university students that they shouldn't be "picky" when choosing a husband and has called on all Turkish women to have three children.

 June 7, 2015 -